andreenko-repo/alarms_analyzer/README.md

 A tool for demonstration how Python can be used for analyzing industrial control system alarms per **ISA-18.2** and **EEMUA 191** standards.
 Generates PDF report with recommendations for alarm management improvement.

 All calculations are performed in a efficient way without using LLM or other heavy algorithms.
 For alarm patterns and suppression recommendations I used FP-Growth algorithm.
-For alarms sequenve analaysis - Markov transitions.
+For alarms sequence analaysis - Markov transitions.
 Injecting LLMs in the process of alarms analysis will bring more insights, for sure.
 However, it will increase the calculation cost...

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)